ericvh/cca-cpu/README.md

 Build an environment which runs without buildroots to allow for easy development and test of CCA environments by leveraging u-root, cpu, and virtio 9p backmounts.
 For more information on any of these environments see the links session at the end of this document.

+## Approach

+While it is possible to use aspects of this repository in a different manner - several of the scripts have now been tuned for using as a _feature_ in vscode.
+The feature repository which uses the products of this repository is currently located in https://github.com/ericvh/cca-cpu-feature and you can find instructions there for how to use.

 ## Components

 - _.devcontainer_ : devcontainer setup including primary Dockerfile